-Welcome from Patricia A. Prelock, Dean
+Welcome from Our Dean

-As students, you are part of our vision for excellence.
-We are pleased you have selected the University of Vermont and our College to capitalize on your strengths and engage in our dynamic learning community.
-You are part of a community with fully accredited programs, innovative researchers, award winning teachers and expert clinicians.
+As students, you are part of that vision for excellence in academics, research and practice.
+We are excited that you have selected the University of Vermont and our College to build on your strengths and engage in our dynamic learning community.
+As students, you are joining a thriving learning community with fully accredited programs, innovative researchers, award winning teachers and expert clinicians.

-Our outstanding faculty will ensure you have meaningful classroom and clinical experiences as well as opportunities to engage in state-of-the-art research.
+Engaged faculty will ensure you have meaningful classroom and clinical experiences as well as opportunities to engage in state-of-the-art research.
 Our exceptional staff will guide you through the processes and procedures of participating in a dynamic and sometimes complex academic and social environment.
 The Dean's Office will challenge you to discover new ideas, take learning risks and step out of your comfort zone to explore the many academic and research opportunities that will be available to you.

-The College of Nursing and Health Sciences values diverse perspectives and collaboration among our colleagues in the health and related professions.
-We recognize the importance of championing the voice of all individuals who struggle in some way because of a health challenge, and we consider that individual in the context of family and community.
-We are committed to recruiting and supporting a diverse faculty, staff and student body.
-We wish to provide students with a distinctive learning experience and opportunities for meaningful engagement with faculty, staff and the community.
+Diverse perspectives and collaborations among our colleagues in the health and related professions is a priority for the College of Nursing and Health Sciences.
+We recognize the importance of championing the voice of all individuals who struggle in some way because of a health challenge.
+We consider each individual in the context of their family and community.
+We are committed to recruiting and supporting a diverse faculty, staff and student body to provide each of our students with a distinctive learning experience that is academically rigorous and creates opportunities for meaningful engagement on campus, in the community and in a global context.

 Patricia A. Prelock, Ph.D., CCC-SLP

 Dean, College of Nursing & Health Sciences

-Professor, Communication Sciences
+Professor, Communication Sciences & Disorders